Shelley Sekula-Gibbs: Special election

-Texas Governor Rick Perry announced on August 29, 2006, that a special election would take place for the unexpired term of Tom DeLay, coinciding with the general election on November 7, 2006.
+Texas governor Rick Perry announced on August 29, 2006, that a special election would take place for the unexpired term of Tom DeLay, coinciding with the general election on November 7, 2006.
 That meant that voters chose twice for the same race but with a different set of candidates (only Libertarian Bob Smither was on both ballots).
 It set up a scenario in which the constituents of District 22 sent one person to Washington for the last two months of the 109th Congress and a different person to Congress for the two years following.
 It also means that Sekula-Gibbs was on the ballot for the special election (but not the general election, in which she remained a write-in).
 Sekula-Gibbs filed for the special election and appeared on the ballot, as did Bob Smither; however, Lampson chose not to file.
 Sekula-Gibbs was asked if the special election would confuse voters.
 She replied, "People already know it's an unusual race."
 She also stated that having her name on one ballot would serve as "a memory jog."

-Sekula-Gibbs won the special election on November 7, 2006.

-On November 13, Sekula-Gibbs was sworn in for the vacant seat.
+Sekula-Gibbs won the special election on November 7, 2006 and was sworn-in for the vacant seat on November 13.
 She said she would use her brief time in Congress, "For tax cuts.
 For immigration reform.
 To make sure we have a good solution for the war in Iraq."
 Her term expired on January 3, 2007, when Nick Lampson was sworn in to represent the district.

 2008 congressional race

-Sekula-Gibbs ran again for the Congressional seat in 2008.
+Sekula-Gibbs ran again for the congressional seat in 2008.
 She won the first round with 29.72%--short of the majority needed to win the nomination outright.
-She advanced to a runoff in April against runner-up Pete Olson, a former aide to former U.S. Senator Phil Gramm.
+She advanced to a runoff in April against runner-up Pete Olson, a former aide to former U.S. senator Phil Gramm and chief of staff to Gramm's successor, U.S. senator and former Texas attorney general John Cornyn.
 Sekula-Gibbs criticized Olson as "a Washington insider ... [who] moved here just six months ago to run."
 Nevertheless, 12 of Texas's 19 Republican congressmen endorsed Olson in the primary.
 Gibbs' campaign manager in the 2008 primary was conservative activist Clymer Wright, father of the municipal term limits movement in Houston.

 Olson won the April 8 runoff, taking 69 percent of the vote to Sekula-Gibbs' 31 percent.
+On November 4, 2008, Olson defeated Lampson with 52% of the vote to Lampson's 45%.
+Lampson carried the Galveston County portion of the district, but could not overcome a 15,900-vote deficit in favor of Olson in Harris County.